-Under the Water Plan, stock grazing in or around waterbodies is a permitted activity only when:
+Under the Water Plan, stock grazing in or around waterbodies is a permitted activity only when:no water take is affected;

-- no water take is affected; - the stock do not cause slumping, pugging or erosion on the bank, or a conspicuous change in the colour or clarity of the lake or river; - no wetland identified in the Water Plan is affected; - stock do not disturb indigenous vegetation or the habitat of indigenous fauna, trout or salmon.
+- the stock do not cause slumping, pugging or erosion on the bank, or a conspicuous change in the colour or clarity of the lake or river; - no wetland identified in the Water Plan is affected; - stock do not disturb indigenous vegetation or the habitat of indigenous fauna, trout or salmon.

 If you cannot meet all the permitted activity conditions you will need a resource consent.
-Non-compliance may result in prosecution.